-Countries from across the world will meet to discuss climate change and how to tackle it.
+Countries from across the world met to discuss climate change and how to tackle it.

-SSE is a principal partner to the UK Government for the prestigious event that will help shape climate policy for decades to come.
+SSE is a principal partner to the UK Government for the prestigious event that helped shape climate policy for decades to come.

 For 25 years world leaders have met annually to attempt to tackle one of the biggest challenges facing mankind – climate change.